nonoh410/my_rpg/README.md

 # my_rpg
-This is an Epitech Project in Graphical Programming to make a RPG
+warning This project is archived and is no longer maintained.

+MyRPG is the final graphic project of the first year at Epitech.
+The goal is to create a role playing video game.

+To launch the game : make && ./my_rpg